shaminchokshi/less-tokens/README.md

 pip install less-tokens
 ```

 That single command pulls in everything: the compressor, the `compare()` metrics stack, and the PDF/Word parsers used by `reduce_document()`.
-There are no optional extras to remember.
+There are no optional extras to remember and nothing else to wire up.

 On first use it downloads about 30 MB of NLTK data automatically.
 If you also call `compare()`, BERTScore will download an additional ~1 GB model the first time.
 You can skip that with `bertscore=False` if you don't need it.